On the main road along the west side of the island it was built in 1999-2000 by David Aitken to replace a 19th century church.

-Not far from Canary Wharf but in a much less well known area of the Isle of Dogs, disused since 2012, when the church moved to worship in a local school.
+Not far from Canary Wharf but in a much less well known area of the Isle of Dogs, disused from 2012, when the church moved to worship in a local school.
 It was built in 1960 to replace an older church.
-A new church on the corner of Alpha Grove and Havannah Street was opened in October 2018, which I have yet to visit.
+A new church on the corner of Alpha Grove and Havannah Street was opened in October 2018..

 A notable landmark by R.W.
 Morris (1864-65) and now converted into flats.